huntbrooks85/WRAP/README.md

 3) Type "python WRAP.py" into the terminal

 <p> 2.
 How to Use </p>
-Select if you are find photometry and astrometry for a single object or multiple objects.

 <pp> For Single Object Search </pp>
 1) Input the RA and DEC (in degrees) of the object being searched for